- Director of Conservatory Professional Development

 - Associate Professor of Contemporary Music and Improvisation

-MM, New Dutch Swing through the Jazz & Pop Department, Artez Hogeschool voor de Kunsten, Arnhem, The Netherlands 2011
+MM, New Dutch Swing through the Jazz & Pop Department, Artez Hogeschool voor de Kunsten, Arnhem, the Netherlands, 2011

 Dana Jessen is a bassoonist, improviser, and educator with experience in artist-run ensembles, nonprofit organizations, and successful project-based music initiatives.